gphat/omg/_posts/2020-03-26-automation-is-hurting-you.markdown

 ### Automation Requires More Of Humans
 Automation removes the human from involvement in the operation.
 This is a blessing in reduced fatigue or improved productivity.
 Unfortunately it's a curse in *situation awareness*.

-These kinds of second order effects are common with automation because humans are "out of the loop". **This means additional time is required for all these folks to get acquainted with the system, how it works, and what can be done about it.[^1]** This price is being paid at a shitty time, as we may be dealing with customer side effects and blowing up the entire org's productivity by invoking the incident machinery.
+These kinds of second order effects are common with automation because humans are "out of the loop". **This means additional time is required for all these folks to get acquainted with the system, how it works, and what can be done about it.[^1]** If the user doesn’t know about the automation or has forgotten the logic, they may end up fighting what seems like unexplainable behavior!
+This price is being paid at a shitty time, as we may be dealing with customer side effects and blowing up the entire org's productivity by invoking the incident machinery.

 This situation leaves us with an irony and a paradox.